Access Control & Surveillance Solutions

 - PDUs and UPS Backups

-Whether you need some rough numbers to reference in your next meeting or want to talk specifics, one of our ASD® experts will be glad to help you.
-Click below to view quick ballpark estimates based on industry standards and our project experience.
+Whether you need rough numbers to reference in your next meeting or want to talk specifics about access control and video surveillance integration, one of our ASD® experts will gladly help you.
+Click below for quick ballpark estimates based on industry standards and our project experience.

 Technology Partners

-ASD® partners with a host of industry leading brands like the samples shown here.
+ASD® partners with various industry-leading brands like the samples shown here.
 Click here to view all of our partners.

-When budgeting for an access control project you need to consider how you will use technology to allow both visitors and employees to access your space.
-You should think about how people will enter, where they can move through your space and of course if you desire to keep a record of them leaving.
-All of these factors will impact the total cost of the project.
+When budgeting for an access control project, you must consider how you will use technology to allow visitors and employees to access your space.
+How will you grant and limit access so people can move around and keep a record of activity?
+Do you need one door with a key fob or multiple doors with biometrics to gain entry?
+These factors and any other security features you pick will impact the project's total cost.

 Based on our experience, we typically see prices ranging from $1800 per entry to $3000 per entry.